 There are a few small things you can do to develop a positive self-image and self-love:

-• Write down your criticisms of yourself and interrogate yourself – are they true?
-Would you say them to a friend?
+- Write down your self-criticisms and interrogate whether they are true or if you would say them to a friend.
 If they aren’t kind or helpful, try not to think that way again.

-#7.
-Use Affirmations and Speak it Into Existence
+7. Use Affirmations & Speak it Into Existence

 Affirmations are positive, encouraging phrases you say deliberately and regularly to require your brain.
 They’re part of almost any steps for manifestation, as you can see throughout this list.
-They can boost your confidence, reduce stress, and improve your self-esteem, becoming a constant source of motivation [9].
+They can boost your confidence, reduce stress, and improve your self-esteem, becoming a constant source of motivation.9

 Some examples of such affirmations include: